 Also recognize you’ll probably end up washing a lot of your bottles, pumps and bottle parts, by hand.
 For this reason, it’s also a good idea to have a bottle drying rack so that the bottles can dry out quickly and cleanly without sitting on a dirty mat or surface (which defeats the purpose of sanitizing!).

 While some parents say bottle sanitizers aren’t necessary, we used ours religiously, and also used it to sterilize our baby’s pacifiers.
 While you can use boiling water, a stand alone sanitizer makes the process way easier.
 And these days, I think we can all appreciate how imporant sanitizing things is.

-Finally, we suggest using fragrance free cleaning products for your family’s health – and that includes dish soap!
+Finally, we suggest using fragrance free cleaning products for your family’s health – and that includes dish soap and dishwasher detergent.

 You will want to consult with your doctor or lactation consultant to determine the right time to introduce bottle feeding to your little one.
 Every situation will be different depending on how much you want to breastfeed and for how long.
 The best time to introduce a bottle is usually somewhere between four and six weeks.
 And when you and baby are both ready, it is a good idea to also consult your lactation consultant about the different nipple flows and which would be best for your baby.

 Whenever you decide to introduce a bottle, the good news is there are plenty of good baby bottles to choose from, even for families who want to reduce the number of plastic bottles in our houses.
 We also recommend using a nontoxic nursing pillow to support you when nursing OR bottle feeding.